198 Million Americans Hit By 'Largest Ever' Voter Records Leak

 With the direction most Americans' waistlines is going, it'd better be a gift certificate for Torrid, not Hot Topic. *drum hit*

+Probably not successfully.
+The "leak" (the data may not even have actually been accessed, so no harm done) was comprised of public information such as "names, dates of birth, home addresses, phone numbers, and voter registration details", coupled with inferences they made themselves from data voluntarily disclosed by voters, which they are free to do with as they wish as it is the result of their own research and algorithms.

+It's very unlikely such a lawsuit would succeed though of course you could always t

-They shouldn't be allowed any voter information (Score:2)
+They shouldn't be allowed any voter information (Score:1)

 They have no inherit right to that information.
 Its really non of their business at all.
 They shouldn't be allowed to gather any information on voters unless the voter allows them.
 I know its unlikely since they now want to be able to harass us with messages straight to our voicemail.